DoThNg/Data-Engineering-Projects/3_ETL_Mage/README.md

 Run the following commands to set up a project:
 - Project setup: mage start data_pipeline (In this Practice, Project Name is **data_pipeline**)
 - Workflow setup: Create a workflow named "**etl_workflow**" on Mage UI
-- For database connection, Mage enables connection to PostgreSQL database.
-(For further info on setup, reference this [docs](https://docs.mage.ai/getting-started/setup)).
-Another method is to create own template for a database connection which will be applied in this practice.
+- For database connection, Mage enables connection to PostgreSQL database (For further info on setup, reference this [docs](https://docs.mage.ai/getting-started/setup)).
+Another method is to create a **Generic** block (no template) for a database connection - This method will be applied in this practice.
 - The following files are used for data pipeline with Mage (These files are placed in the folder directories according to their tasks):
  - Task 1 [Extracting Data]: [data_pipeline/data_loaders](https://github.com/DoThNg/Data-Engineering-Projects/blob/main/3_ETL_Mage/data_pipeline/data_loaders/extract_taxi_data.py)
  - Task 2 [Transforming Data]: [data_pipeline/transformer](https://github.com/DoThNg/Data-Engineering-Projects/blob/main/3_ETL_Mage/data_pipeline/transformers/transform_taxi_data.py)